Langton Language Centre

 Students study two modern languages in KS3.
 This gives them a wider base of language options for further study.
-The learning of two languages is important to provide the challenge our students need and at the same time permits them to gain the basic building blocks necessary in their languages to have the possibility of taking both to GCSE and beyond.
-For those who already have developed linguistic skills, we promote the study of two different languages for bilingual students in order to broaden their skill base to three languages, with the option of taking a GCSE in their own language early and studying all three at A level and beyond.
+The learning of two languages is important to provide the challenge our students need in a grammar school and, at the same time, permits them to gain the basic building blocks necessary in their languages to be able to take both to GCSE and beyond.
+For those who already have developed linguistic skills, we promote the study of two different languages for bilingual students to broaden their skills’ base to three languages, with the option of taking a GCSE in their own language early and studying all three at A level and beyond.

-Students are expected to study a language to GCSE level –study at GCSE level will provide students with the basic skills needed to communicate in the country but, more that than, it is the kind of education we wish to provide for our students, whatever their future careers may be.
-Languages are complex but having qualifications in languages increases opportunities, widens horizons and allows ambitions to be fulfilled; setting students apart from others in this competitive world; this is the basis of a Langton education.
+All students study a language to GCSE level – study at GCSE level will provide students with the basic skills needed to communicate in the country but, more that than, it is the kind of education we wish to provide for our students, whatever their future careers may be.
+Languages are complex, but having qualifications in languages increases opportunities, widens horizons and allows ambitions to be fulfilled; setting students apart from others in this competitive world; this is the basis of a Langton education.

 Students are able to study a wide range of other languages in extra curricula clubs (a small charge applies).
 The languages’ offer here is more unusual and bespoke.
-Currently, we have classes in Mandarin Chinese, Japanese and Arabic, and we are hoping to start Korean and Russian classes shortly.
-We also run courses in Italian.
-These usually run for around 20 weeks.
+Currently, we have classes in Mandarin Chinese, Japanese and Arabic, Italian, Polish, Korean and Russian These usually run for around 25 weeks.

-We run an ab initio course in Spanish for those students who have not studied the language previously and are starting at the beginning thus creating possibilities for more tri-linguists in the school.
-This is run after school on a Thursday.
+We are hoping to run an ab initio course in all our main languages for those students who have not studied them previously and are starting at the beginning thus creating possibilities for more tri-linguists in the school.
+These classes will run after school.

-Students are able to learn more about their own language by following an introductory course in TEFL.
-This has proved to be immensely successful and provides the students with a great skill which they can use later on in life, particularly for those students who are thinking of a gap year before going to university.
+Students are able to learn more about their own language by following a course in TEFL run by TEFL UK.
+This two day course is immensely successful and provides the students with a great skills and a qualification which they can use later on in life, particularly for those students who are thinking of a gap year before going to university.

 Other exciting opportunities: